Tropical Storm Elsa makes landfall, heads to Georgia

 “The kind of day you can just feel the weather wanting to move in,” Mayor Jane Darby said.

 The forecast for the barrier island 30 miles (48 kilometers) down the coast from Charleston was similar to a heavy summer thunderstorm – an inch or two (2.5 to 5 centimeters) of rain, winds gusting up to about 40 mph (64 kph) and maybe a little beach erosion with the worst of Elsa expected between low and high tides.
-All of South Carolina’s beaches expected about the same conditions, coming mostly overnight to be less of a bother to visitors during an extremely busy summer.
+Other South Carolina beaches expected similar conditions, coming mostly overnight to be less of a bother to visitors during an extremely busy summer.

 Elsa is already the third tropical system to hit South Carolina.
 In June, Tropical Storm Claudette moved across the northern part of the state after making landfall in Louisiana and Tropical Storm Danny hit land near Hilton Head Island.
 Both storms caused only minor damage.